eProsima/Fast-DDS-docs/docs/realtime.rst

 Fast RTPS can be configured to offer real-time features.
 These features will guarantee Fast RTPS responses within specified time constrains.
-To maintain this compromise Fast RTPS is able to have next behaviour:
+To maintain this compromise Fast RTPS is able to have next behavior:

 - Not allocate memory after the initialization of Fast RTPS entities.
 - Several methods are blocked for a maximum period of time.

-This section explains how to configure Fast RTPS to achieve this behaviour.
+This section explains how to configure Fast RTPS to achieve this behavior.
 For easier understanding it was divided in two subsections:

 - :ref:`allocations`: configuration to avoid memory allocation after initialization.
-- :ref:`non-blocking-calls`: usage of non-blocking methods for real-time behaviour.
+- :ref:`non-blocking-calls`: usage of non-blocking methods for real-time behavior.

 .. _allocations: